morrownr/USB-WiFi/README.md

 The Bad:

 - future Realtek support unknown
+- uses a lot of current so using a powered hub is nearly a must
+- produces a lot of heat, adapter needs a lot of vent holes
+- expensive

 -----

-The plan for this site is to collect information and provide links regarding the purchase and use of USB WiFi adapters with Linux.
+The mission of this site is to collect information and provide links regarding the purchase and use of USB WiFi adapters with Linux.

 Any information and links you can provide are welcome.
 Submit the information and links by clicking on Issues...or if you are a Github user, submit a Pull Request.